-It started off as a small bake sale when Chef Velez found herself on furlough from her restaurant during the pandemic.
+It started off as a small bake sale when Chef Velez found herself on furlough from her restaurant in 2020.
 Pelini reached out to Velez, who works with Ayuda DC, with the idea to create a similar campaign to raise donations for various organizations that support Black Lives Matter.
 The team put out a call through Instagram to bakers of all levels.
 The original goal was for each participant to sell 150 baked goods, donating the profits to a charity of their choice that supports Black lives.

 What started off as a small endeavor has spread across the nation (and the world): “Our goal was to get 80 participants to hopefully raise $96,000 to multiple organizations that support Black Lives.
 Now we’re at 3,700 participants, 16 countries, 170+ cities and 41 states,” says Velez.